Metaswitch/clearwater-readthedocs/Manual Install.md

     * The firewalls of these devices must be independently configurable.
 This may require some attention when commissioning the machines.
 For example, in Amazon's EC2, they should all be created in separate security groups.
 * A publicly accessible IP address of each of the above machines and a private IP address for each of them (these may be the same address depending on the machine environment).
 These will be referred to as `<publicIP>` and `<privateIP>` below.
 * The FQDN of the machine, which resolves to the machine's private IP address (if the machine has no FQDN, you should instead use the private IP).
 Referred to as `<hostname>` below.
-* SSH access to the above machines to a user called `ubuntu` authorised to use sudo.
-If your system does not come with such a user pre-configured, add one with `sudo adduser ubuntu` and then authorize them to use sudo with `sudo adduser ubuntu sudo`.
+* SSH access to the above machines to a user authorised to use sudo.
+If your system does not come with such a user pre-configured, add a user with `sudo adduser <username>` and then authorize them to use sudo with `sudo adduser <username> sudo`.
 * A DNS root zone in which to install your repository and the ability to configure records within that zone.
 This root zone will be referred to as `<zone>` below.
 * If you are not using the Project Clearwater provided Debian repository, you will need to know the URL (and, if applicable, the public GPG key) of your repository.